Deepali-Gtech/code_quiz/README.md

 Link to the deployed website: https://deepali-gtech.github.io/code_quiz/

-Below is the screen short for the website
+Below are the screen shorts for the website

 ### Opening Screen :
 ![Website](./asset/opening_screen.png)